 It is the interplay of several factors that ultimately dictate and influence the design, each of which is important when examining the cost structure of the project.
 While this is not an exhaustive list of design considerations and concerns, it provides a framework to effectively begin to approach your backlighting project by forecasting design hurdles and addressing them promptly.

-To dive deeper into the four most popular backlighting technologies, stay tuned for our upcoming blogs or click here to request a free design consultation with our technical experts.
+To dive deeper into the four most popular backlighting technologies, read our other blogs in this series -

 When developing a user interface, it’s important to consider what the user needs to see during an interaction.
 For certain applications, calling attention to an indicator or warning light while keeping others hidden can be crucial.
 For situations where eliminating distractions, keeping a clean aesthetic, and emphasizing certain switches or indicators is imperative, look no further than dead front printing.